Friday, July 28, 2006

 Drugging Children

 Did you know that when a child exhibits side effects of ADHD drugs- which include demonstrating paranoia or schizophrenia, they are just given more drugs instead of weaning them off of the ADHD drug and/or discovering if the drug they are currently using is causing these symptoms?
-Did you know that the FDA is looking at issuing a
+Did you know that the FDA is looking at issuing a black box warning on such drugs?

 If you want more information about the harmful effects of psychiatric drugs on both children and adults, go to www.cchr.com.